DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 We are finished and can switch over to the button.
 Change the `Text` property on the tab `Properties` to `Submit`.
 The property `OnSelect` contains the action when the button is pressed.
 For now we will just display an information that proofs we can access the values in the form.
 Enter the following expression in the `OnSelect` property on the tab `Advanced`:

 ```
+UpdateContext({
+  myDescription: WizardStepImpHdrMainViewImportDescTextBox.Value & " This element needs a checkup on: " & Text( DateAdd( Now(), 7 ), "dd-mm-yyyy at hh:mm" )});

 Notify(
-  "Changes submitted for import " & WizardStepImpHdrMainViewImportDescTextBox.Value & " submitted.",
+  "Changes submitted for import " & WizardStepImpHdrMainViewImportDescTextBox.Value & " submitted. " & myDescription,
   NotificationType.Information)
 ```

 Explanations regarding the expression:
+* `UpdateContext` will fill the myDescription variable with derived or even calculated data.
+Since the form card selects the new myDescription, it could directly insert it into our database
+* `&` is the operator for concatenating strings
 * `Notify` displays a message of the given type
-* `&` is the operator for concatenating strings

 ## Navigation